Page: (fri)FRI architecture, Next:

 terminating the whole list.

-wrsym write symbol converts the opcode provided in the top output character to
+wrsym write symbol disassembles the opcode provided in the top output

 display display displays the top output string on the controlling terminal.